jwardsmith/Red-Team-Scripts/Cheat Sheets/C# Cheat Sheet.md

 (string, string, int) tuple = ("Charles", "Dickens", 1812);
 (string firstName, string lastName, int dob) = tuple;
 Console.WriteLine("{0} {1} was born in {2}.", firstName, lastName, dob);

+### Strings

+C# has made it very easy to work and manage strings.
+A string can be declared using double quotes.

+string name = "Rasta Mouse";

+There are multiple ways to concatenate strings.
+One way is via interpolation, denoted by a prepended $.

+string firstName = "Rasta";
+string lastName = "Mouse";
+string fullName = $"{firstName} {lastName}";
+Console.WriteLine(fullName);

+Another is by using the + operator.

+string firstName = "Rasta";
+string lastName = "Mouse";
+string fullName = firstName + " " + lastName;
+Console.WriteLine(fullName);

+Or by using the string.Concat() method.

+string firstName = "Rasta";
+string lastName = "Mouse";
+string fullName = string.Concat(firstName, " ", lastName);
+Console.WriteLine(fullName);

+In fact, string has lots of really useful methods including Split, Join, Equals, and IsNullOrEmpty/IsNullOrWhiteSpace.